HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Skills of a technical writer

-While I can (and will) describe a typical day in the life of a technical writer, I think it's useful to first share the skills that a successful technical writer uses in their job.
+While I can (and will) describe a typical day in the life of a technical writer, I think it's useful to first share the skills that one uses in their job.
 One of the main reasons I switched from software engineering to technical writing is because the skills I excelled at mapped to those most needed by technical writers.

 *   **Communicate** - It's not just about the writing, although that is important
-*   **Collaborate** - With people and teams in different disciplines (engineering, program management, user experience, & more)
+*   **Collaborate** - With people and teams across different disciplines (engineering, program management, product management, user experience, & more)
 *   **Curiosity** - Always be learning
 *   **Empathy** - Put yourself in your readers place
 *   **Planning** - Plan the work
 *   **Organization** - Work the plan
 *   **Research** - Know where to find answers or who to ask
-*   **Technical aptitude** - Able to interpret and explain concepts and instructions
+*   **Technical aptitude** - Able to understand, interpret, and explain concepts and instructions
 *   **Practice, practice, practice** - Self explanatory :)

 Now that you've read the list, let's go into a bit more detail about each of the skills.

+> Education is not something you can finish. ~Isaac Asimov

 ## Communicate

-As a somewhat philosophical-minded person, I feel strongly that communication is the key to just about everything in life.
+As a philosophical-minded person, I feel strongly that communication is the key to just about everything in life.
+If you consider your relationships, personal or professional, their quality often hinges on how well the two of you communicate.
+Communication is a skill—or set of skills—that can be learned, practiced, and improved.
+Although we're writers by title and trade, technical writers need to be able to communicate effectively across job disciplines, teams, and even companies using any means necessary.

+## Collaborate

+Technical writers often find ourselves collaborating across multiple disciplines and can become the glue that brings people, ideas, and projects together.
+We work closely with engineers to understand how the product works, user experience researchers (UXR) to learn how people use the product, product managers to know what product features are scheduled for the future, program managers to know features' status and release dates, user experience writers (UXW) to synchronize the technical documentation with the product labels and descriptions, and more.

+When we are collaborating with different disciplines across multiple teams, the strength and effectiveness of those collaborative relationships have a large impact on the projects.

+## Curiosity

+While some might describe curiosity as a personal characteristic, I think it's also a skill that you can explicitly develop.
+The drive to understand how something works can come from an interest in the subject matter, or it can come from a prescribed expectation that you need to learn about something before you can use it.
+Regardless of the reasoning, being curious serves a technical writer well.
+When you're curious, you ask questions until you understand the answers and that's key to successfully explaining complex technologies.

+## Empathy

+It's imperative that a technical writer understand the perspective of their audience.
+By empathizing with our readers, understanding how they interact with the product or technology, we bridge the gap between what people expect and what they can do with the product.

+## Planning